 In any case, is it?
-The actuality is that simple life satisfaction is something that is attainable, and we all have it inside ourselves to be happy right at this moment.
+The actuality is that simple life satisfaction is attainable, and we all have it inside ourselves to be happy right now.
 Winning the lottery won't do it.
-Or, then again being given a million-dollar legacy or the ideal occupation won't do it either.
-We will always just find something else to chase after.
+Or, again, being given a million-dollar legacy or the ideal occupation won't do it either.
 So, the question that begs us is this: is this:

-While most of us can question off a rundown of a problem we have with our lives, we frequently don't assert what we're grateful for.
-In fact, we take it as the norm.
-In any case, if we somehow managed to glance around at the present situation with the total populace, we would have much more to be thankful for.
-When we're appreciative for rather than whining about the things that we don't, we move far from a condition of need and towards a situation of wealth and a state of attaining simple life happiness.
+While most of us can question a rundown of a problem we have with our lives, we frequently don't assert it.
+We take it as the norm.
+Suppose we look at the present situation with the total populace.
+Be more to be thankful.
+When we're appreciative rather than whining about the things that we don't, we move far from a condition of need and towards a situation of wealth and a state of attaining simple happiness.

-Happiness is established in that condition of plenitude.
-What's more, we have significantly more to be thankful for than we could ever imagine.
-If we halted to think about it, there are, in fact, various things that we could be grateful for the present moment.
+Happiness is established in that condition of abundance.
+What's more, we have more to be thankful for than we could ever imagine.
+If we stop thinking about it, there are, in fact, various things that we could be grateful for in the present moment.
 We could be thankful for the way that we're 6 feet over the ground in this exact second.
-We could be thankful for the way that we can read and compose, or utilize reason and logic.
-We can likewise be thankful for our families, our homes, our communities, our companions, our schools, our employment, and various things.
+We could be thankful for how we can read and compose or utilize reason and logic.
+We can likewise be thankful for our families, homes, communities, companions, schools, employees, and other things.
 All it takes is a shift in focus.
-If those things were stricken from our lives, we would in a split second ache for them.
-Is there any valid reason why we shouldn't be grateful to have what we have today?
+Is there any valid reason we shouldn't be grateful for what we have today?

 Being present means living in the moment.
-It implies appreciating everything happening in the here and now regardless of how awful or high it may be.
-Without worrying about the past or fuss over what's to come, being present is amongst the most unfathomably simple approaches to be happy and have a joy of a simple life.
-All you have to do is live in this exact second — to prepare your brain to be profoundly intense and mindful of what's going on the present moment.
-It's tied in with feeling the air hurrying all through your lungs, the blood throbbing through your heart, the breeze as it whips adjacent or the sound of flying creatures singing.
-There is so much happening at any given moment, and the beauty and miracle of happiness of simple life are unfolding all around us that we must stop just to appreciate it.
+It implies appreciating everything happening in the here and now, regardless of how awful or high it may be.
+Without worrying about the past or fussing over what's to come, being present is amongst the most unfathomably simple approaches to being happy and having a joy of a simple life.
+All you have to do is live in this exact second — to prepare your brain to be profoundly intense and mindful of what's happening in the present moment.
+It's tied in with the air hurrying through your lungs, the blood throbbing through your heart, the breeze as it whips adjacent or the sound of flying creatures singing.
+There is so much happening at any given moment, and the beauty and miracle of happiness of simple life are unfolding all around us that we must stop to appreciate it.

-When we do, we remove ourselves from fear and tension, diminishing our anxiety and worries.This doesn't mean you need to imagine like problems don't exist.
+When we do, we remove ourselves from fear and tension, diminishing our anxiety and worries.
+You can still imagine as problems exist.
 Every one of us has problems.
 Problems are an indication of life.
 But at the same time, it's a strategy for the amazing quality of our problems.
-It's a way to transcend and move past them, mentally, emotionally, and spiritually.
+It's a way to transcend and move past them mentally, emotionally, and spiritually.